 Strapping the camera to his head and giving us a first person perspective of what he’s doing is absolutely perfect for these kinds of automotive tutorial videos.
 It shows us exactly what he is seeing, which makes us more prepared with what to expect if and when we attempt the same procedures on our own cars.
 It’s genius actually.

 If you’re curious as to how Chris is able to film his videos with a camera on his head, it’s a lot easier than you might think.
-He shoots those portions with a GoPro, along with an adjustable head attachment such as this one.
+He shoots those portions with a GoPro, along with an adjustable head attachment such as this one (from Amazon).
 I’ve used this particular attachment while filming cycling videos in the past and it works perfectly.

 And unrelated to the success of this channel, I personally find it very interesting that he’s built up such a large audience without showing his face.
 Not even once.
 However, he speaks extremely well and his personality shines through in the way that he explains everything.
 Which leads me directly to my next point…